d0u9/Linux-Device-Driver/02_getting_start_with_driver_development/06_hello_world_module.md

 // TODO: explain why message is printed instantly.

-To unload module, use `rmmod` command
+To unload the module, use `rmmod` command:

 ```
 rmmod hello_world